-The Pitch Team and competition organisers will pay for two economy class airfares between London and Los Angeles, and will provide accommodation for six nights for the winning pitcher and one other person of their choice.
+The Pitch Team and competition organisers will pay for one economy class airfare between London and Los Angeles, and will provide accommodation for six nights for the winning pitcher.

-The pitcher shall be responsible for travel insurance and all necessary legal paperwork, i.e. valid and subsisting passports (with at least six months before renewal is required at the time of travel), visas (where appropriate) and ESTA forms for the pitcher and his or her selected travelling companion and proof must be provided of these prior to travel.
+The pitcher shall be responsible for travel insurance and all necessary legal paperwork, i.e. valid and subsisting passport (with at least six months before renewal is required at the time of travel), visas (where appropriate) and ESTA forms for the pitcher.
+Proof must be provided of these prior to travel.

 The prize is not transferable.
 No cash or credit alternatives will be offered.

 The pitches in consideration are selected by an internal panel at The Pitch and displayed on the website for voting by the public 29 October - 5 November 2018.
 The public vote will be combined with the internal panel vote to select a shortlist for the industry judges.